eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/components/ui/image/avatar.md

 }
 ```

-You will need to ensure that the eventespresso components bundle is a dependency for your implemented code.
+You will need to ensure that the event espresso components bundle is a dependency for your implemented code.
 You could do something like this:

 ```php
 use EventEspresso\core\domain\services\assets\CoreAssetManager;